 The drop in blood glucose is called hypoglycemia.
 People with diabetes should be aware of the symptoms of hypoglycemia to be able to treat it quickly and prevent it from getting worse.

 Living with diabetes also means being aware of the complications that this disease can cause if it is not well controlled, both in the short and long term.
 The most common complications of diabetes are cardiovascular diseases, nephropathy, and retinopathy.

 People with diabetes must carry out regular check-ups, especially on the condition of the retina, to prevent, detect and treat any complications successfully.
 Living well with diabetes requires following the treatment prescribed by the endocrinologist and being aware of the importance of lifestyle changes and regular check-ups to avoid complications.

 People with diabetes may have changes in sensitivity and circulation.
 Conducting a daily examination of your feet and looking for signs of injuries is essential.
 Visit your podiatrist as people with diabetes are at a greater risk of developing foot problems.
 Living with diabetes involves making certain changes in your lifestyle to control the disease and prevent its complications.
 You can live a long and healthy life with the correct information and support.

 Medication, together with diet and exercise, are fundamental pillars in the treatment of diabetes.
 Hence, it is necessary to agree to and follow the prescribed recommendations of health professionals.
 You should not change or stop the medication or doses prescribed by your doctor without prior consultation.

 If you are living with diabetes, it is essential to know the treatments and tips to control this health condition and prevent complications.
-Following a healthy lifestyle, exercising regularly, eating a balanced diet, and taking medications as prescribed by your doctor can help you manage diabetes and live a long and healthy life.
+Following a healthy lifestyle, exercising regularly, eating a balanced diet, and taking medications for diabetes as prescribed by your doctor can help you manage diabetes and live a long and healthy life.